On the motorbike making a loop in Northern Thailand

-Reposting from 2013.
-Following is a Just Back Trip Report by motorbike from Khon Kaen to Lampang and Chiang Mai, then from there up north to the Thai-Burmese border and then via Chiang Rai to the Thai-Lao border area to follow the border south in direction of Dan Sai and Loei to ride back to Khon Kaen again.
+Following is a motorbike trip report from August 2016, riding from Khon Kaen to Lampang, Chiang Mai and via the Thai-Burmese border to Chiang Rai.
+And then via the Thai-Lao border to Dan Sai, Loei and back of course as I am living in Khon Kaen.
 A 7 day trip of in total 2.170 km, covering the area of the old Lanna Kingdom, Burmese settlements, former Chinese KMT strong-holds and beautiful national parks.
 A wide variety of culture and landscape.
 Most roads were in good condition, some roads were in bad condition and some stretches were not roads at all.
 Culture-wise I did find the area north of Chiang Dao the most interesting, a place to come back!
-Following is a day 2 day report with photos & text.
-Enjoy!
+For more motorbike trip reports see Motorbike Trip Reports.

 Day 1 : From Khon Kaen to Lampang (530 km)The beginning of my tours is almost always the same, first via route 12 to Chumpae and Lomsok and then a bit in direction of Phitsanulok.
 Then half way I took a right turn to route 2013 in direction of Nakhon Thai.
 This as I do not like to ride all highways and it is an beautiful country side route with good roads and not much traffic.
 Then from Nakhon Thai via route 1143 to Uttaradit from where I took route 11 to Lampang.
 Route 11 is for the most part a divided highway and in very good condition.
 Lampang is still the little sleeping provincial town, although there is now also an Central Plaza shopping mall.
 In the evening I had dinner at "Riverside" restaurant.
 And I did stay overnight at "Baan Chiang Rai", a new guesthouse/hotel in the city centre of Lampang.